sajagbe/PEPM_CLI/README.md

 This program describes the charges felt by a ligand from its apoenzyme.

-I owe the accuratename to my PI, Dr. Samer Gozem.
+I owe the accurate name to my PI, Dr. Samer Gozem.

 ## Dependencies
 1. APBS